 If you’re facing a DWI administrative suspension, the penalties depend on your prior offenses in Lafayette County, MO or elsewhere in Missouri:

-- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Lafayette County, MO after 30 days.
+- First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Lafayette County after 30 days.

 - Refusing a Chemical Test: Missouri’s implied consent law enforces a 1-year revocation, and you cannot apply for a hardship license for 90 days.

-How to Get a Hardship License (Limited Driving Privilege) in Lafayette County, MO
+Securing a Limited Driving Privilege (Hardship License) in Lafayette County, MO

 Lafayette County Resources